skwp/dotfiles/README.md

  * Vim mode
  * Bash style ctrl-R for reverse history finder
+ * Ctrl-x,Ctrl-l to insert output of last command
  * Fuzzy matching - if you mistype a directory name, tab completion will fix it

 ### How To Customize ZSH